will run on an Apple Mac with

 'emulator' or 'virtualisation' software such as Parallels, VMware Fusion or Boot Camp.
 Note we can only provide basic support for these third-party utilities.

-Transactor Desktop will run on a Mac by first installing a virtual machine such as one of those listed above.
+Transactor Lab Manager will run on a Mac by first installing a virtual machine such as one of those listed above.
 Alternatively you may consider purchasing an additional, basic, inexpensive Windows PC or laptop.

 With all the virtual machine options listed above you will still need a valid Windows licence and installation media (DVD/CD) in order to install Windows.
 If you have an old obsolete licence and CD for Windows, from an old computer for example, you may be able to use this.